ovh/docs/pages/cloud/private-cloud/nsx-t-02-segment-management/guide.en-gb.md

 ### Displaying a network topology with overlay segments and other segments on VLANs

 Go back to the NSX-T interface, go to the `Networking`{.action} tab, and click on `Network Topology`{.action} on the left to view a graphical view of the network.
-In the NSX-T network topology, the trunks on the VLAN are not displayed, but they do exist as shown in orange on the diagram.
+You will see networks of type Overlay and those of type VLAN connected through an INTERFACE on **ovh-t1-gw**.

 ![09 display network topology vlan overlay01](images/09-display-network-topology-vlan-overlay01.png){.thumbnail}